-Scrapple is a sausage dish enjoyed primarily in Pennsylvania Dutch region and in parts of the neighboring states of New Jersey, Maryland, and Delaware.
+Scrapple is a sausage dish enjoyed primarily in the Pennsylvania Dutch region and in parts of the neighboring states of New Jersey, Maryland, and Delaware.

 It is very popular on the Delmarva Peninsula and is celebrated the second weekend of October during the annual “Apple Scrapple Festival.”
 Each region tends to favor different variations of the product.
 Most people outside these regions have never heard of it, but it can also be purchased as a commercial product in other U.S locations.